gitJoakim/KWS2100-OSM-Application/README.md

 #### Tile Layers

 - The base tilelayer is pulled from ArcGIS, its called "World Imagery".
 I have put OSM as a choice in a dropdown menu, but it should also work as a backup automatically if the program can't fetch the photo layer on launch.
 If you experience any issues please swap to the OSM layer.

+#### Drawing Layer and functionality

+- The drawing layer and its functionality were implemented in a bit of a rush due to time constraints and a severe lack of sleep 🙃.
+As a result, the implementation isn’t the cleanest and relies on basic alerts for interaction, which I definitely wouldn’t recommend for a more polished version.
+It’s functional for now, but certainly not the most elegant solution!